simonbaird/r2l2Bot/README.md

 # r2l2Bot
-A telepresence bot powered by the rasperry pi platform
+This is a join DevOps project setting up a telepresence bot based on an [AlphaBot](https://www.waveshare.com/wiki/AlphaBot).